temporalio/edu-versioning-python-code/README.md

 ### Set Up Your Python Virtual Environment

 All Python libraries for this course should be installed in a virtual environment.
-If you are running these exercises in the course's GitPod environment, there is a virtual environment already setup for you and you can skip this section.
+If you are running these exercises in the course's Codespaces environment, there is a virtual environment already setup for you and you can skip this section.
 If you are running these exercises locally, be sure you are using Python 3.7+.